Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Material and Methods

 \subsection{Validation Methodology}

-The literature on the NinaPro DB6 dataset uses vastly different pre-processing methodologies to measure model performance and efficiency, greatly complicating direct comparison.
-To strictly and fairly evaluate each model and simulate a realistic deployment, we adopted a causal testing methodology to evaluate our models.
-The ten sessions available for each subject in NinaPro DB6 were partitioned strictly by time.
-The first five sessions constitute the Source Domain ($D^{src}$); specifically, 70\% of this data was used for training, while the remaining 30\% was reserved for validating the intra-session performance.
-The remaining five sessions form the Target Domain ($D^{tgt}$) to test inter-session generalization.
-This split ensures that future sessions are never seen during training, mimicking realistic deployment conditions.
+The literature on the NinaPro DB6 dataset uses vastly different pre-processing and post-processing methodologies to measure model performance and efficiency, complicating direct comparison.
+To evaluate each model under a realistic deployment setting, we partition the ten sessions available for each subject in NinaPro DB6 strictly by time.
+The first five sessions define the source domain ($\mathcal{D}^{src}$).
+Within $\mathcal{D}^{src}$, we use $60\%$ of the data for training and reserve the remaining $40\%$ to evaluate intra-session performance.
+The remaining five sessions define the target domain ($\mathcal{D}^{tgt}$), which is used to assess inter-session generalisation.
+Importantly, sessions are split causally by time, so that all target sessions occur strictly after the source sessions.
+This reflects a realistic deployment scenario in which a model is trained on past recordings and then evaluated on later sessions subject to electrode repositioning and day-to-day variability.

-For test-time adaptation, we define two strategies for constructing the adaptation buffer from the incoming target stream: \begin{itemize} \item \textbf{Balanced Sequences}: A control setting where the buffer contains an equal number of repetitions for each gesture class. \item \textbf{Unbalanced Sequences}: A realistic "streaming" setting where the buffer is populated by a random sequence of gestures.
-This mimics the unpredictable nature of daily usage, where the data gathered would be from a block of unknown data from standard use. \end{itemize}
+Prior work typically reports classification performance after removing transient periods around gesture onset and offset, and often relies on study-specific pre-processing and post-processing routines.
+Accordingly, we adopt this standard transient-removal practice.
+Furthermore, to emulate the post-processing smoothing typically seen in applied prosthetic control, we apply a simple post-processing step based on majority voting over a sliding window of predictions.
+In the same evaluation setting, when studying the benefits of test-time adaptation over our baseline model, we report performance only on active gestures, excluding resting states.
+This yields a stricter protocol, as improvements cannot be attributed to the typically easier rest class.

-Notably, the literature often omits transient periods from the training and evaluation of the model, which improves model performance but results in a model that cannot be implemented for effective prosthetic control.
-Hence, this work opts to include all of the data (including the transient and rest periods) within the model and test-time buffers to better simulate real-world performance.
-Additionally, to prevent metric inflation due to the prevalence and relative ease of classifying of the "Rest" state, we report the active gesture accuracy, excluding the rest class, to calculate solely on the active movements.
-Furthermore, to emulate the post-processing smoothing typically seen in applied prosthetic control, we report Majority Voted Accuracy, computed over a sliding window of the predictions.
+In Section~\ref{ssec:comparison}, when comparing our results with previous works in more details, we additionally report complementary performance metrics to account for the heterogeneous pre-processing and post-processing pipelines used in the literature and to provide a more complete view of the system behaviour.
+Details of these metrics are given in Section~\ref{ssec:comparison}.